johnsony0/PyTorch-Stock-Predictor/README.md

 ## Features

+- Works with any stock ticker (better on stocks with more data)
 - Batch Inputs (make sure to add batch normlization to StockPredictionLSTM class), declare batch_size when calling main:
 `main("META",lookback=60,lookforward=20,batch_size=1,num_epochs=20)`
 - Expandable Features.
 Called within StockDataset.init, you can add more features to norm_data such as `norm_data = np.hstack((norm_close_prices, rsi, norm_volumes))`.
 Make sure the first index of each array is the close price.
 Also the new features should all be normalized using a unique MinMaxScaler.
 Although if the feature is already a value between 0 and 1 such as rsi values, it does not need to be further normalized.
 A caveat to this is if there is only one feature then use `self.data  = {feature}` such as `self.data = norm_data`.
 The rest of the code should work as intended and should not have to be changed to account new features or removal of features.